 - 10.30 am, 1 pm on weekends

-Thank you for reading this article.
-I hope you were able to learn a little bit more about Campo Viejo Winery La Roja Spain and helped you in deciding to a wine tour there.
+Thank you for reading this article about Campo Viejo Winery La Roja Spain.
 If you are interested in discovering more of Spain you can check out my posts on Why Mountain Bike Riding in Galicia Spain should be on your list

 Have you been to Campo Verjio or Logrono before?
 I would love to hear your experiences in the comments below.